Updated: Apr 22, 2022

 Focus on the solution and what you want to move towards, not what you want to move away from.
 Keep your focus on the future ahead of you.

 Visualise and focus on what success will look like.
 How will you be, think and feel?

-Often as we rush through life we don’t stop to really give time to consider the meaning behind the things we see, hear and experience.
+Often, as we rush through life, we don’t stop to truly give time to consider the meaning behind the things we see, hear and experience.

-We have a tendency to delete, distort and generalise information so that it fits to our existing way of thinking.
+We tend to delete, distort and generalise information so that it fits to our existing way of thinking.
+We place our experiences through the filter to fit our existing worldview narrative.
 By applying a more critical way of thinking and to stop and consider what the true meaning is can make a significant difference.